Doenet/service/API.md

 "guest" user (with no password...) and set the cookie.

-A guest user has no ability to log in (e.g., a guest has no password!) and depends on the JWT token as proof-of-identity.
+A guest user has no ability to log in (e.g., a guest has no password!) and depends entirely on the JWT token as proof-of-identity.